Preparing Your Policies for Severe Weather

 Your deductible is the amount of money you’ll pay prior to your policy paying to fix your damages, so you’ll want to keep at least that amount handy in case something happens.
 Discuss the specifics with your agent so you don’t have any surprises when you make your claim.

-Your American Family Insurance agent can help you prepare for the worst that weather brings — contact them today to make sure your policies are set to protect what matters most.
+Your American Family Insurance agent can help you prepare for the worst that weather brings — contact your agent today to make sure your policies are set to protect what matters most.

 Related Topics: Insurance Needs